wanner-work/website/data/projects/musical.md

 link: https://kidsmusical.ch
 published: 11.02.2025
 tags:
-  public:
   - personal
   - next.js
   - pwa
 ---

 This project includes several components.
 It has an event-specific landing page, a simple signup process, and an administrative view for managing registered users.